Site Products

 The regulations of the International Table Tennis Federation state: “At least 85 % of the blade by thickness shall be of natural wood.”
 In other words, we may adopt any special materials for the remaining 15 % for reinforcement.
 However, no high-performance rackets will be produced only by attaching some special materials without analysis; balance is crucial to make the best product.
 Butterfly will continue to research materials that best suit the techniques of future generations as well as continually improving the quality of the blade.

-Super ALC
+Special Materials: Super ALC

 Super Arylate-Carbon achieves a higher bounce by weaving in a larger amount of fibers than conventional Arylate-Carbon.
 In addition, adjusting the ratio of Arylate and carbon materials maintains blade suppleness which is a characteristic achieved via the use of Arylate-Carbon.

-Butterfly Blade Special Materials: Super ALC Material
+Butterfly Blade Special Materials: Super ALC

-Cellulose Nano Fiber
+Special Materials: Cellulose Nano Fiber (CNF)

 Very thin fiber obtained by finely loosening plant fibers such as wood to Nanometer size, Cellulose Nano Fiber (CNF) enables blades with low vibration, providing the feeling of "holding the ball" to the blade, despite high reaction values.